danaivach/gold-miners-draft/README.md

 </details>

-### Task 2 - Agent beliefs for decoupling the agent from its environment
+### Task 2 - Beliefs about the world
+An agent can update, add, or remove beliefs of its belief base at run time, so that its behavior remains decoupled details about the world.

 The miner agent reacts to the creation of the initial belief `ready_to_explore` by executing the `ready_to_explore_plan_1` (l.32-37).
 Based on the body of the plan, the miner behaves as follows:
 - it computes a random position (X,Y) within the mine environment;
 - it creates the goal `!explore(X,Y)` for exploring the route to (X,Y) while looking for gold.